 Everyone blames the culture for the craze for dieting and the epidemic of eating disorders.
 What appears to mediate the link between the culture of “thinness” and eating disorder is whether a vulnerable individual internalises the impossible ideal images they see on TV or in magazines, and continually compares herself unfavourable to those images.
 People who can admire a beautiful model but say “I could never look like her but it doesn’t bother me too much” are the people who are least likely to fall victim to problems with food.

-There is a distinct link however with dieting behaviour and eating disorders.
+Eating disorders most commonly start off with dieting behaviour.
 You can read more about the effects and the psychology of dieting on our information page.
-Most eating disorders begin with a diet, but of course not all dieters will get an eating disorder.
+Even though most eating disorders begin with a diet, not all dieters will get an eating disorder.

 So, What Causes An Eating Disorder?

-The above list shows us that there is no one cause, just any number of things can make someone vulnerable and any number of things that can trigger it off.
+The above list shows us that there is no one cause, just any number of things can make someone vulnerable.